adebiyial/adebiyial/README.md

 I'm currently employed at Kobo360, as a Frontend Engineer where I work on the Customer and Partner Dashboard from raw design specs to a functional aggregated experience.

-When I'm not actively writing code for Kobo360, I send time writing and teaching about the tools I use...
+---

 ## Publications

+I like to write about the tools I use in my everyday development.
+It could be how I learned them, solved some challenges I had with them, or just pure opinionated pieces on how I get things done with them.

 ### CSS-Tricks